sf-wdi-31/how-to-hide-secrets/heroku-mean-stack-deploy.md

 -->

 ### Deploy!

-11) Stop and commit.
-We've made a lot of changes!
+10) Hold your horses!
+We've made a lot of changes -- let's STOP AND COMMIT!
 ``` bash
     git add . -A
     git commit -m "ready for heroku deploy attempt #1"